JamesKBowler/fxcollect/README.md

 The purpose of this software is to fully automate the collection of historical and live financial data from FXCM, then store these data in a database ready for back testing or live execution.

 ### Setup
-I use an ESXi server for all my virtual machines, however this will run on any hypervisor.
+I use an ESXi server for all my virtual machines, however this will run on any hypervisor or hardware:

-Hardware or Virtual machine:
+Specification:
    2x CPUs
    4GB RAM
    100GB SSD/HDD (for testing hard drive is fine)